 17Km | 6-7 hours | 570m Ascent | 290 Descent | Camp altitude 4130m

-Today starts the trail steep ascent behind Chebisa Village through a wide meadow towards Gobu La pass at an altitude of 4420m.
-While treking, you will see a few people herding yaks and you may also see herds of blue sheep now .
-After crossing Gobu La, you will descend into the valley, then climb again a little bit, before descending again to Shakshepasa (3980m), a large U-shaped valley.
-Climbing from here you will finally reach the campsite at Shomuthang, above a river, which is a tributary of the Nochu river.
+Today, the trail starts with a steep ascent behind Chebisa Village through a wide meadow towards Gobu La pass at an altitude of 4420m.
+While trekking, you will see a few people herding yaks and you may also see herds of blue sheep.
+After crossing Gobu La, you will descend into the valley, then climb again a little bit before descending again to Shakshepasa (3980m), a large U-shaped valley.
+Finally, climbing from here, you will reach the campsite at Shomuthang, above a river, which is a tributary of the Nochu river.

 15Km | 5-6 hours | 620m Ascent | 590 Descent | Camp altitude 4160m

 You begin the trail climbing up the valley.
-Edelweiss abounds along the trail.
+Edelweiss grows everywhere along the trail.
 The snow peak you can see to the southeast is Kang Bum (6526m).
-After two hours of climbing you will reach Jhari La (4750m), from where you catch the first glimpse of Sinche La, the pass you will have to cross the day after.
+After two hours of climbing, you will reach Jhari La (4750m), from where you catch the first glimpse of Sinche La, the pass you will have to cross the day after.
 The big snow peak in the north is Gangchhenta (Tiger Mountain), 6840m.
-The camp by the river is called Tsheri Jathang located in a beautiful wide and remote valley.
+The camp by the river is called Tsheri Jathang, located in a beautiful wide and remote valley.
 Climb up a little bit and you will reach the campsite at Robluthang in a rocky meadow.

 19Km | 7-8 hours | 850m Ascent | 870m Descent | Camp altitude 4140m

-It is a long climb to Shingela pass (5010m).
-The view of the mountains from the path is stunning.
-As you descend, you will see an impressive terminal moraine and a glacial lake at the foot of the valley.
-Below the moraine, you cross the Kango Chhu and soon reach the Lingmithang campsite.
-The peak of Gangchhenta towers over the campsite even though it’s quite a distance away.
+Expect a long climb to Shingela Pass (5,010m).
+Along the way, mountain views from the path are stunning.
+As you descend, you’ll see an impressive terminal moraine and a glacial lake at the valley floor.
+Below this moraine, cross the Kango Chhu and soon reach Lingmithang campsite.
+Notably, Gangchhenta Peak towers over camp even from a distance.

 10Km | 3-4 hours | 60m Ascent | 340 Descent | Camp altitude 3850m

-In the morning you wake up with a superb view of Gangchhenta peak in front of you.
-The walk to Laya is very pleasant with wonderful views.
-You will pass through a damp forest, filled with moss and singing birds.
-Arrive at Laya village, the second highest settlement in the country, at altitude of 3850m.
-From the west of the village, you will have spectacular views of Mt.
-Gangchhenta and catch Mt.
+Wake up to a superb view of Gangchhenta Peak directly in front of you.
+Today’s walk to Laya is pleasant with wonderful views.
+Along the route, you’ll pass through damp forest filled with moss and singing birds.
+Finally, arrive at Laya village, the country’s second-highest settlement at 3,850m.
+From the west, you’ll enjoy spectacular views of Mt.
+Gangchhenta and Mt.
 Masagang.

-Today is the rest day and acclimatization.
-Explore walk through the village or go for short hike above the camp and prepare for the next day trek.
+Today is a rest day for acclimatization.
+Explore the village with a walk or go for a short hike above the camp to prepare for the next day’s trek.

 19Km | 6-7 hours | 900m Ascent | 70m Descent | Camp altitude 4160m

-The trail leads descend to the Lunana trail junction and then ascent to hilltop with nice views over the Mo Chhu and the Rhodo Chhu.
-The trail continues following Rhodo Chhu valley, through rhododendrons and junipers bushes.
+From Laya, descend to the Lunana trail junction and then climb to a hilltop with nice views over the Mo Chhu and the Rhodo Chhu.
+Following Rhodo Chhu valley, continue through rhododendrons and juniper bushes.
 You can get a good view of the glacial valley and a glacier on Tsenda Gang (7100m).
-The camp is just next to the Rhodu chu.
+The camp is just next to the Rhodu Chu.

 17Km | 5-6 hours | 755m Ascent | 15m Descent | Camp altitude 4900m

-The trail follows the river for half an hour, then steady ascents to a high open valley at 4600m through rhododendron bushes, then you will climb further to the Tshomo La Pass (4915m), with the views of the Jomolhari and jichu Darke, and good scenic of Tibetan borders.
-The route then crosses a flat, barren plateau at about 5000m.
+Following the river for half an hour, the route steadily climbs to a high open valley at 4600m through rhododendron bushes.
+Then, you will climb further to the Tshomo La Pass (4915m), with views of Jomolhari and Jichu Drake, and good views of the Tibetan border.
+The route then crosses a flat, empty area at about 5000m.
 The campsite at Narethang is towered by the peak of Gangla Karchung (6,395m).

 18Km | 6-7 hours | 220m Ascent | 770m Descent | Camp altitude 4350m

-The trail climbs an hour to Ganglakarchung Pass at an altitude of 5120m.
-The views of Kangbum (6530m), Tsendhen Gang (7100m), Teri Gang (7300m) and Jejegangphu Gang (7120m) are stunning from the pass.
-You will descend through massive moraines to the edge of straight cliff with views of glacial hanging from Teri Gang that forms two turquoise-colored lakes at the base.
-The lake towards the left in 1960s due to outburst has caused a flood downstream in Punakha destroying the Mochu Bridge.
-Descend through a steep path to the U-shaped valley following the Tangchu stream towards right to arrive at your camp at 4350m.
+Climbing for an hour, you reach Ganglakarchung Pass at an altitude of 5120m.
+The views of Kangbum (6530m), Tsendhen Gang (7100m), Teri Gang (7300m), and Jejegangphu Gang (7120m) are stunning from the pass.
+You will descend through massive moraines to the edge of a straight cliff with views of a glacier hanging from Teri Gang that forms two turquoise-colored lakes at the base.
+The lake towards the left in the 1960s caused a flood downstream in Punakha, destroying the Mochu Bridge.
+Descend through a steep path to the U-shaped valley following the Tangchu stream towards the right to arrive at your camp at 4350m.

 15Km | 5-6 hours | 100m Ascent | Camp altitude 4450m

-The trail passes through the junipers and Rhododendron down the Tangchu River on the left passing through amazing waterfalls.
-After a gentle climb out of the valley for sometimes, you will climb steep ascent to Woche Village, the first settlement in Lunana region at an altitude of 4350m.
+Moving through junipers and rhododendrons, the trail descends along the Tangchu River on the left, passing through amazing waterfalls.
+After a gentle climb out of the valley for some time, you will make a steep ascent to Woche Village, the first settlement in the Lunana region at an altitude of 4350m.

 19Km | 6-7 hours | 300m Ascent | 450m Descent | Camp altitude 4200m

-The trail ascents up the Woche valley through juniper, fir and Rhododendron and cross a small stream to go over a moraine.
-You will then descend to a wooden bridge across a Woche Chu River and climb up past a clear glacial lake to reach Keche La pass (4650m) with magnificent views of nearby mountains including three-prong peaks of Jejegangphu Gang mountain.
-The trail then descends to Pochu Valley and reaches Thaga village at 4050m.
-In the late afternoons, one can expect bitterly cold winds at Thaga Vilalge in autumn.
-From the Thaga village, we descend passing few scattered settlements, waterfalls and reach Lhedi (4200m) after walking along the Phochu River bed.
-Lhedi village consists of a school, Basic Health Unit and a wireless station.
+Climbing up the Woche valley through juniper, fir, and rhododendron, cross a small stream to go over a moraine.
+You will then descend to a wooden bridge across Woche Chu River and climb up past a clear glacial lake to reach Keche La pass (4650m) with great views of nearby mountains including the three-prong peaks of Jejegangphu Gang mountain.
+Descending to Pochu Valley, you reach Thaga village at 4050m.
+In the late afternoons, one can expect bitterly cold winds at Thaga Village in autumn.
+From Thaga village, descend passing a few scattered settlements and waterfalls, and reach Lhedi (4200m) after walking along the Phochu River bed.
+Lhedi village has a school, Basic Health Unit, and a wireless station.

 19Km | 5-6 hours | 250m Ascent | Camp altitude 4250m

 The walk becomes quite easy today.
-We will follow the north bank of Phochu River passing through several small farms and then reach Chuzo Village (4090m) sometime around the lunchtime.
-En route visit the Chezo Dzong.
+We will follow the north bank of Phochu River, passing through several small farms, and then reach Chuzo Village (4090m) sometime around lunchtime.
+Along the way, visit the Chezo Dzong.
 We follow the trail along the riverbed and then climb a steep hill overlooking Thanza valley at 4250m.

 Today you will have a rest day at Thanza.
 Walk around Thanza village and nearby glacial lakes.
-Three hours of gradual hike through small moraine rocks would lead you to clusters of fascinating views of Raphstreng Tsho and Thorthormi Tsho.
-The view of 7100m Table Mountain is superb because it forms 3000m high wall of ice and snow behind Thanza Village.
+Three hours of gradual hiking through small moraine rocks would lead you to clusters of beautiful views of Raphstreng Tsho and Thorthormi Tsho.
+The view of the 7100m Table Mountain is great because it forms a 3000m high wall of ice and snow behind Thanza Village.

 18Km | 7-8 hours | 750m Ascent | Camp altitude 5000m

-The trail starts climbing a ridge with a great view of Table Mountain and Thanza valley below and after few hours of easy walk, we reach Danji (4500m).
+Climbing a ridge, the trail offers a great view of Table Mountain and Thanza valley below.
+After a few hours of easy walking, we reach Danji (4500m).
 At Danji, you may also see herds of blue sheep grazing on the meadows.
-From here, climb for sometimes the top of the ridge, which offers good views of surrounding mountains.
+From here, climb for some time to the top of the ridge, which offers good views of surrounding mountains.
 We take the trail to the right that leads to Jaze La pass.
-The Jazela pass, which is at 5200m, offers manificient views of surrounding mountains in all directions.
-From here, the trail descends through snow-capped peaks and lakes to Tshochena.
+The Jazela pass, which is at 5200m, offers great views of surrounding mountains in all directions.
+From here, descending through snow-capped peaks and lakes, we reach Tshochena.

 14Km | 5-6 hours | 170m Ascent | 120m Descent | Camp altitude 5050m

-We follow the shore of a blue-green lake and then climb to a ridge at 5150m, which offers panoramic views of snowy peaks in 360-degree.
-From here, the road and the microwave tower at Dochu La can also be viewed in far distance.
-The trail goes up and down over a small rounded hill.
-We then pass a glacial lake and reach Loju La pass (5170m), which is a yak pasture with many crisscrossing yak trails.
+We follow the shore of a blue-green lake and then climb to a ridge at 5150m, which offers all-around views of snowy peaks.
+From here, the road and the microwave tower at Dochu La can also be viewed in the far distance.
+Going up and down over a small rounded hill, we then pass a glacial lake and reach Loju La pass (5170m), which is a yak pasture with many crisscrossing yak trails.
 We take a trail that crosses a small saddle-like hill at 5120m to a wide glacial valley.
-We descend further down to Jichudramo camp (5050m) – this is the highest campsite on our entire trek.
+We descend further down to Jichudramo camp (5050m), which is the highest campsite on our entire trek.

 15Km | 5-6 hours | 300m Ascent | 950m Descent | Camp altitude 4400m

-We will climb through a moraine path to the picturesque Rinchen Zoe pass (5350m), which divides Phochu and Mangdechu basins.
-The Gangkar Puensum (7520m), the highest mountain in Bhutan can be seen from this pass.
-Further, the demarcation between the forests and the barren high altitude areas are remarkably seen from here.
-Descending through a broad marshy valley with strings of lakes, steep face of moraine and yak pastures, we reach Tampe Chu, which is amidst rhododendron and Juniper forests.
+We will climb through a moraine path to the beautiful Rinchen Zoe pass (5350m), which divides Phochu and Mangdechu basins.
+The Gangkar Puensum (7520m), the highest mountain in Bhutan, can be seen from this pass.
+Furthermore, the line between the forests and the empty high-altitude areas can be clearly seen from here.
+Descending through a broad marshy valley with strings of lakes, a steep face of moraine, and yak pastures, we reach Tampe Chu, which is surrounded by rhododendron and juniper forests.
 We camp at Thongsa Thang (4400m) some distance away from Chukarpo.

 19Km | 7-8 hours | 80m Descent | Camp altitude 4320m

 We descend following the right bank of a river to a Galapang yak pasture at 4025m.
 We will then climb steeply through forests of junipers and silver firs until we reach Tampetsho.
-The trail to Tampetsho follows a stream to a beautiful clear turquoise-colored lake, which is set like in a bowl surrounded by steep ridges.
-We will camp at end of the lake at 4320m.
+Following a stream, the trail to Tampetsho leads to a beautiful clear turquoise-colored lake, which is set like a bowl surrounded by steep ridges.
+We will camp at the end of the lake at 4320m.

 16Km | 4-5 hours | 280m Ascent | 980m Descent | Camp altitude 3620m

 Today, we will climb steeply to the Tampela Pass (4600m).
-The sight of blue sheep on the mountain slopes above trail is common here.
+The sight of blue sheep on the mountain slopes above the trail is common here.
 We then descend to the Omtsho Lake.
-The legend has it that, in 15the century, the famous saint Terton Pema Lingpa miraculously discovered a treasure from this lake.
-The trail goes toward the shore of the lake and reaches it’s outlet marked by the prayers and then descends steeply pass a waterfall to a small lake.
-The trail finally meets the left bank of Nika Chu River.
-After sometime, we reach to a large open area close to the confluence a major tributary flowing from east.
-We will then cross a wooden bridge and walk along mixed forests to reach Maraothang (3620m), which is a wide open area with yak herder’s camp and your last night camp.
+According to legend, in the 15th century, the famous saint Terton Pema Lingpa miraculously discovered a treasure from this lake.
+Going toward the shore of the lake, the trail reaches its outlet marked by prayers and then descends steeply past a waterfall to a small lake.
+Finally, the trail meets the left bank of Nika Chu River.
+After some time, we reach a large open area close to the meeting point of a major tributary flowing from the east.
+We will then cross a wooden bridge and walk along mixed forests to reach Maraothang (3620m), which is a wide open area with yak herder’s camps and your last night’s camp.

 20Km | 6-7 hours | 970m Descent | Camp altitude 2650m

-In the morning, you will visit Punakha Dzong, the most beautiful Dzong in Bhutan and Chimi Lhakhang, which is a fertility temple dedicated to the Devine Madman or Lama Drukpa Kuenley.
+In the morning, you will visit Punakha Dzong, the most beautiful Dzong in Bhutan, and Chimi Lhakhang, which is a fertility temple dedicated to the Divine Madman or Lama Drukpa Kuenley.
 You will then drive to Thimphu via Dochula pass.
-Evening, you can stroll in Thimphu city.
+In the evening, you can stroll in Thimphu city.
 Overnight hotel in Thimphu.

 In the morning, you will drive to the airport for departure.
 Our representative will bid you farewell.